jinzhongjia/codecompanion-tools.nvim/README.md

 1. Fork the repository
 2. Create a feature branch: `git checkout -b feature/amazing-feature`
-3. Make your changes with proper comments (see our code style)
+3. Make your changes with proper comments
 4. Test your changes thoroughly
 5. Submit a pull request with detailed description

-### Code Style

-This project follows comprehensive code commenting practices.
-All major functions and modules include detailed comments explaining their purpose, parameters, and behavior.

 ## 📜 License